NewmanIsTheStar/home-controller/README.md

 # Home Controller

 ## Description
-- Simple home controller that supports monitoring sensors and performing automated actions e.g. turning on lights according to scheudle or when a sensor is activated.
+- Simple home controller that supports monitoring sensors and performing automated actions
+ -  for example, turning on lights according to schedule or when a sensor is activated
 - Suports selected devices from these brands
  - Shelly
  - Govee